Flower

 Cultural Significance Around the World

-Snapdragons are widely cultivated in Europe and particularly cherished in countries with a strong gardening tradition.
-In France and Italy, they are often referred to as “dragon flowers” and are popular for adding a dramatic flair to gardens and flowerbeds.
+In France and Italy, they are often referred to as “dragon flowers,” adding a dramatic flair to gardens and flowerbeds.

 Gardening Advice

-Snapdragons are relatively easy to grow, making them suitable for both novice and experienced gardeners.
-Here are some key tips for successful cultivation:
+Snapdragons are relatively easy to grow, making them a good choice even for beginners.
+Below are the key points for cultivation:

 Sunlight